huynhnhathao/job_recommender/README.md

 ![image-20211130113310629](README.assets/image-20211130113310629.png)

-We have more than 900 resumes, those resumes will plays as a candidate node in our job recommender network.
+We have more than 900 resumes, those resumes will play as a candidate node in our job recommender network.

 ## Step number 2: Build the network